LindseyWeiskopf/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

+Welcome to ADI's workshop on GIS!
+Before we begin, a big thank you to the Barnard ERC, the Columbia Center for Spacial Research, and Dr. Rod!
+During this workshop, I hope that you learn a lot and take your new skills in GIS and visual Data Science to your other courses and projects.
+Enjoy!

 # Creating a Basic Map in ArcMap

 *This tutorial will cover some basics of the ArcMap user interface, using map symbology, and creating a map layout.
 In this tutorial we use the following data (right click on each link and select "open link in a new tab" to download the files), although any other GIS datasets will also work:*